CollaboratingPlatypus/PetaPoco/README.markdown

 Also, all of these examples have been hand-typed and never compiled.
 There are probably typos.
 If so, please [let me know](http://www.toptensoftware.com/contact).

+### No Assembly ###

+PetaPoco is supplied as a single file - [PetaPoco.cs](https://github.com/toptensoftware/PetaPoco/blob/master/PetaPoco/PetaPoco.cs).
+With no dependencies other than what's in the GAC, just add this file to your project and you're set to go...

 ### Running Queries ###